canonical/cloud-init/CONTRIBUTING.rst

       as footers with syntax as shown here.

-      The commit message should be one summary line of less than 74 characters followed by a blank line, and then one or more paragraphs describing the change and why it was needed.
+      The commit message should be one summary line of less than 70 characters followed by a blank line, and then one or more paragraphs wrapped at 72 characters describing the change and why it was needed.

-      This is the message that will be used on the commit when it is sqaushed and merged into trunk.
+      This is the message that will be used on the commit when it is sqaushed and merged into main.
+If there is a related launchpad bug, specify it at the bottom of the commit message.

-      LP: #1
+      LP: #NNNNNNN (replace with the appropriate bug reference or remove this line entirely if there is no associated bug)

     Note that the project continues to use LP: #NNNNN format for closing launchpad bugs rather than GitHub Issues.

   - Click 'Create Pull Request`

-Then, someone in the `Ubuntu Server`_ team will review your changes and follow up in the pull request.
+Then, a cloud-init committer will review your changes and follow up in the pull request.
 Look at the `Code Review Process`_ doc to understand the following steps.